Christian Piquemal

 Christian Piquemal (born 17 December 1940 in Huos (Haute-Garonne)), is a retired army corps general of the French Army and Commandant of the Legion from 1994 to 1999.

-At 75, he was struck off the generals of the 2nd section for breach of the duty of reserve and loyalty after participating in a far-right political demonstration in 2016 around the Calais Jungle (the statute of soldiers in France provides that they are subject to a strict obligation of reserve).
+At 75, he was struck off the generals of the 2nd section for breaching the duty of reserve and loyalty after participating in a far-right political demonstration in 2016 around the Calais Jungle (the statute of soldiers in France provides that they are subject to a strict obligation of reserve).

 In 2021, he is one of the signatories of a controversial letter from former generals and retired military personnel.

 Military career

 Educated at the Lycée Hoche in Versailles, Piquemal joined the special interarm school (école speciale interarmes de Coëtquidan) in quality of a Saint-Cyrien as a cadet in October 1960 and after passing out was commissioned as a Sous-Lieutenant in April 1962.

-In October the same year, he joined the Infantry School of Application at Saint-Maixent (école d'application de l'infanterie at Saint-Maixent), then the following year opted to serve in the French Foreign Legion.
+In October the same year, he joined the Infantry School of Application at Saint-Maixent (école d'application de l'infanterie at Saint-Maixent), and the following year opted to serve in the French Foreign Legion.

 His first operational unit was the 1st Foreign Infantry Regiment, 1e REI, at Aubagne, which in August 1964 sent him to Mers El Kébir, then the home of the 2nd Foreign Parachute Regiment, 2e REP. After that, he took part with his regiment in a posting to New Caledonia lasting eight months.

 Promoted to Lieutenant, Piquemal served as a section (platoon) chief, then as sports training officer for legionnaires, and next as assistant (adjoint) to the Commandant of the 4th combat company of the 2nd Foreign Parachute Regiment, 2e REP.

 With the same rank, Piquemal next served under the command of Général Marcel Bigeard.
 In June 1967, he joined the new headquarters of the 2nd Foreign Parachute Regiment, at Calvi, which had previously been assigned to the 1st Parachute Choc Battalion (1^{er} Bataillon Parachutiste de Choc) of the 11th Choc Parachute Half-Brigade.

 He was promoted to the rank of Captain on 1 January 1970.

 From 1973 to 1974, Piquemal finished his scholarity by following the cycle of higher military studies.
-In September 1974, he was assigned to the 9th Parachute Chasseur Regiment, 9e RCP at Toulouse where he perpetuated his command time as a Captain.
+In September 1974, he was assigned to the 9th Parachute Chasseur Regiment, 9e RCP at Toulouse where he perpetuated his command time as a captain.
 With his unit, he conducted a deployment of 8 months to New Caledonia.

 Already holding an engineering diploma from Supélec, in 1969 he began to study nuclear engineering at the University of Paris-Jussieu (Université de Paris-Jussieu) and at the School of Military Nuclear Energy Applications (École des Applications Militaires de l'Energie Atomique) and consequently earned a technical brevet for higher military studies from the Superior War College (École Supérieure de Guerre).